Summer Intensives

 TEEN Modern Dance Summer Intensive

-Teen Summer Modern Dance Intensive and Pre-College
+Teen Summer Modern Dance Intensive / Pre-College

 WITH CINCINNATI’S RESIDENT MODERN DANCE COMPANY, MUTUAL DANCE THEATRE